chaos-wanderer/enhanced-inventory-system/README.md

 A simple project created for the application of concepts and knowledge I've learned from completing University of Helsinki's Massive Open Online Course (MOOC) on Java Programming I & II.

-• An enhanced version of [Basic Inventory Management](https://github.com/chaos-wanderer/no-database-inventory-system)
+• An enhanced version of [No Database Inventory Management](https://github.com/chaos-wanderer/no-database-inventory-system)

 • Simple inventory management system with basic features